You can know God personally.

 Many Buddhists and Hindus view him as an enlightened teacher.

 Many Jews see him as a brilliant rabbi.

 How did Jesus see himself?

-C. S. Lewis was one of the most brilliant men of the 20th century.
+C. S. Lewis was one of the most brilliant men of the twentieth century.
 A converted atheist, he later wrote these words about Jesus:

-I am trying here to prevent anyone saying the really foolish thing that people often say about Him: 'I'm ready to accept Jesus as a great moral teacher, but I don't accept His claim to be God.'
+I am trying here to prevent anyone saying the really foolish thing that people often say about Him: “I’m ready to accept Jesus as a great moral teacher, but I don’t accept His claim to be God.”
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
-He would either be a lunatic--on a level with the man who says he is a poached egg--or else he would be the Devil of Hell.
+He would either be a lunatic–on a level with the man who says he is a poached egg–or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronizing nonsense about His being a great human teacher.
 He has not left that open to us.
-He did not intend to (Mere Christianity [New York: Macmillan, 1943] 55-6).
+He did not intend to.—Mere Christianity, pp. 55–56

 Jesus’ first followers accepted his claim to be God.
 Peter and the other apostles refused to stop preaching that Jesus is Lord, even when threatened with their lives (cf. Acts 5:29-32).
 Each disciple except John was martyred for his faith in Christ, and John was exiled to the prison island of Patmos for preaching that Jesus is God.
 Billions of people across twenty centuries have believed that Jesus is the only way to heaven, for he is our Savior and Lord.